 Dewi (40:30.758)

-might be thinking about the same thing is to really have a plan for themselves as well.
-And either to be really sure to maybe like take a break for three months or something, or to first search for something that they want to start doing afterwards and then take the break or something.
+To really have a plan for themselves as well.
+And either to be sure to maybe take a break for three months or something.
+Or to first search for something that they want to start doing afterward and then take a break or something.
 But you have to have a plan.
-And because if you don’t have a plan, it’s really like, it’s, it’s, it’s, for me, at least it felt so unreal to suddenly
+And because if you don’t have a plan, for me, at least it felt so unreal to suddenly not have that amount of emails anymore and not so many things to attend to.

-not have that amount of emails anymore and not so many things to attend to.
 And you would say like, okay, but didn’t you then take the time off and go on holiday?
-Yeah, but on the other hand, it does like plays in your head as well.
-Yeah, but, but yeah, if I’m back from holiday, what am I going to do then?
-You know, and so I did some interesting yeah, consultancy and then the…
+Yeah, but on the other hand, it does play in your head as well.
+If I’m back from holiday, what am I going to do then?
+You know, and so I did some interesting consultancy and then the reason with FX is a little bit the same.

-The reason with FX is a little bit the same.
 So I was contacted to help the team as an entrepreneur in residence to help them spin out of the university.
-And in that process, I decided to jump with them and found the company.
+And in that process, I decided to jump with them and founded the company.
 And here we are two years later.

 Anke Huiskes (42:26.222)